Date: 28 November 2017. Paralyzed by

 larder.
 My lockers are currently filled.
 I still have a few goodies

-I'd like to add however nothing is imperative.
+I would like to add however nothing is imperative.
 I have all I need and

 much of what I want.
 Truly I am fortunate.